monarch-initiative/omim/README.md

 Also, see note in section "3.
 D2G: somatic" about intersection between these two cases.

 #### 3. D2G: somatic
-Happens when all conditions were met for this association to be considered disease-defining, but the word 'somatic' is in the phenotype label.
-These are somatic mutation entries in OMIM, but typically they are germline mutations, and that is what we ideally always expect to see, so these should be given a look.
+Happens when all conditions were met for this association to be considered disease-defining, but the mutation is a somatic cell mutation, rather than a germline mutation.
+This is indicated by the appearance of the word 'somatic' in the label of the phenotype MIM in the association.
+These cases should be reviewed because currently any association meeting the criteria to be considered disease-defining is also considered a germline mutation and the association is represented in `omim.owl` using the property 'is causal germline mutation in' (RO:0004013).

 Note that there is an intersection between this case and case 2, "D2G: self-referential".
 Sometimes the somatic cases will also be self-referential, but not always.
 However, all cases of "D2G: self-referential" have historically included